steveklabnik/jujutsu-tutorial/src/branching-merging-and-conflicts/merging.md

 │  refactor printing
 ```

 That's right, we can undo our last command with a simple `jj undo`.
-We'll talk
+There's a
+whole section on this later — "Fixing Problems" — because it goes much deeper
-about it more in the future.
-But for now, it's like our merge never happened.
+than it looks.
+For now, it's like our merge never happened.

 Let's try merging all three in at the same time: